 ASU has a strict no double dipping policy for classes that have already been used toward a degree either at ASU or elsewhere.
-If you did not earn a degree, the university permits academic units to evaluate up to 12 credits to be transferred.
-However, given the structure of our program, we only allow transfer credits to be used for electives.
-Thus, with the exception of the no-concentration option, the maximum number of credits that may be transferred is six with grades of "B" or better that were not used towards a previous degree.
+If you did not earn a degree, then the university can evaluate up to 12 credits to be transferred.
+Since our program only allows transfer credits to be used for electives, this may only allow a student to transfer six credits instead of the general 12.
+We can consider up to six graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
 Preadmission credits must have been taken within three years of admission to the ASU degree program to be accepted.

-If you meet either of these criteria, please submit the syllabus from each class you would like to be considered to IDPAdvising@asu.edu.
+If you meet either of these criteria, please submit the syllabus from each class you would like to be considered to idpadvising@asu.edu.
 The Director of the EMHSMA program will review the syllabi to determine which, if any courses we could use them in place of.